michelleparrott/michelleparrott/README.md

 - 👋 Hi, I’m @michelleparrott
 - 👀 I’m interested in survival
-- 🌱 I’m currently learning how to make money without wanting to die
+- 🌱 I’m currently learning how to make money
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...